Dr. Jan Dommerholt

 Dr. Jan Dommerholt is co-founder and president/CEO of Myopain Seminars.
 His early career mentors included Drs.
 Janet Travell, David Simons, Robert Gerwin, Richard S. Materson, Karel Lewit, and Peter Baldry, among others.
 Together with Robert Gerwin, Jan started teaching dry needling courses in 1996, first in Spain and from 1997 onwards also in the USA.

 Jan is a Dutch-trained physical therapist who holds a Master of Professional Studies degree with a concentration in both Biomechanical Trauma and Healthcare Administration from Lynn University, and a Doctorate in Physical Therapy from the University of St. Augustine for Health Sciences.
-Dr. Dommerholt has taught hundreds of courses and lectured at over 60 conferences throughout the United States, Canada, Mexico, South America, Europe, Australia, and the Middle East while maintaining an active clinical practice.
-He is an Associate Editor of the Journal of Bodywork and Movement Therapies and is a member of the editorial board of the Journal of Manual & Manipulative Therapy and Cuestiones de Fisioterapia.
+Dr. Dommerholt has taught hundreds of courses and lectured at over 80 conferences throughout the United States, Canada, Mexico, South America, Europe, Australia, and the Middle East while maintaining an active clinical practice.
+He is a member of the editorial board of the Journal of Manual & Manipulative Therapy, Cuestiones de Fisioterapia, and the Journal of Invasive Therapies in Physical Therapy.

-He is a Diplomate of the Academy of Integrative Pain Management, and a member of the
+Dr. Dommerholt was a Diplomate of the Academy of Integrative Pain Management (until the organization was dissolved).
+He is a member of the

 - American Academy of Orofacial Pain